emailjs/emailjs-imap-client/README.md

   3. Add this directory as a packaged app either to FirefoxOS simulato/device or Chrome extensions
   4. Start the simulator and open browserbox app

+**NB!** You might need to reinstall bower dependencies when upgrading

+## SSL support

+Currently only non secure connections are used.
+If you want to use a secure server, use the man-in-the-middle imap proxy.
+Run

+    node example/proxy.js

+And use host "localhost" and port "1143" to connect to GMail IMAP.

 ## Screenshots

 **FirefoxOS**